KoushikDutta1999/Tuition_Shell_Programming/README.md

 # Shell_Programming

+- Pattern 1*2*3*4
 - Calculator using switch case
 - Print factorial of a number
 - Print fibonacci series
+- Write a shell script to print the fibonacci series using command line argument
+- find the five largest file in the directory
 - Check prime number
 - Print numbers of the digit
 - Print reverse a number